Sonora Northwest Mexico, Mexico Travel Guide

 A popular place for visitors from the U.S. And Canada, with straightforward land border crossings and international airports.

-This overview introduces Sonora, a place that rewards those who look for true connections with nature and culture.
+This overview introduces Sonora, a place that rewards those who look for true connections to nature and culture.
 Your journey begins with a look into travel practicalities.

 Capital City: Hermosillo